Biblical unitarianism: The Unitarian Churches (1774 onwards)

-Theophilus Lindsey established the first avowedly Unitarian church in England in 1774 at Essex Street Chapel.
+In the West, Theophilus Lindsey established the first avowedly Unitarian church in England in 1774 at Essex Street Chapel.
 Nontrinitarianism was against the law until the Doctrine of the Trinity Act 1813, but legal difficulties with the authorities were overcome with the help of barrister John Lee, who later became Attorney General.
 Unitarians of this time continued to consider their teachings as "Biblical", though increasingly questioning the inspiration of the Bible and the accounts of the miraculous.
 (See Rational Dissenters for more.)
 Divergence in the Unitarian Church was increasingly evident after 1800 with the majority following the rationalist views of writers such as Thomas Belsham and Richard Wright, who wrote against the miraculous conception, while a minority held to the views of traditionalists.